Hungarian election will need scrutiny 'at all levels'

 Already a member?

-The branch of the security-oriented intergovernmental organisation that focuses on elections, the Warsaw-based ODIHR, publishedits preliminary assessment on Friday (4 February) recommending deployment of a mission with 18 long-term observers and 200 short-term observers.
+The branch of the security-oriented intergovernmental organisation that focuses on elections, the Warsaw-based ODIHR, published its preliminary assessment on Friday (4 February) recommending deployment of a mission with 18 long-term observers and 200 short-term observers.

 Scrutiny was needed "at all levels" of the work of the election administration including "voter registration, the campaign, including possible voter intimidation and vote-buying," the report said.